WomenWhoCodeNYC/Algorithms/gitGuide.md

 # GitGuide
 Want to submit a pull request to this repo but a little unsure how to do it?
 Don't worry.
 We've got you covered with our GitGuide!

+Troubleshooting: Are you running into problems after doing these steps successfully in the past?
+Your forked repo is probably out of sync with this current repo.
+You've got two options!
+The bruteforce way is to delete your old forked repository and start this process over again.
+The better solution is to [specify a new remote repository](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and pull from there.

 ## Step 1
 Fork the repo